jordanfb/PicoCADToolKit/README.md

 - Cleaned up the buttons that reload/save/save a copy of the file
 - Added the file currently being edited to the titlebar of the window

+## v0.5.2: Vertex Rounding Hotfix

+- It was rounding the vertex positions and then throwing away that data!
+Now it correctly rounds vertex positions to the nearest .25

 # Thanks:

 Thanks so much to Johan Peitz [Twitter: @johanpeitz](https://twitter.com/johanpeitz) for making picoCAD and inspiring this project!